owlet42/kubeflow-docs/docs/use-cases/helmet.rst

 Helmet Detection
 ----------------

-The Helmet Detection example provides tutorials to introduce machine learning concepts, data science workflows and machine learning model development and deployment on Kubeflow.
-Following this example, you build and deploy a machine learning model that can read a picture and report whether people in the picture has a helmet on or not.
+The Helmet Detection example provides introduction machine learning (ML) concepts, data science workflows and ML model development and deployment on vSphere Enterprise Kubeflow.
+Following this example, you build and deploy a ML model that can read a picture and report whether people in the picture wears a helmet or not.

-To be specific, this example covers the following Kubeflow feature areas:
+To be specific, this example covers the following vSphere Enterprise Kubeflow features:

 - Model development with Kubeflow Notebook